IreGonzalez/IreGonzalez/README.md

 Here are some ideas to get you started:
 -->
 - I´m Irene González
+- 📽️ I was an art conservator and restorer from which I learned to pay close attention to detail and be very methodical when working on a project.
 - 🔭 I’m currently working on my own projects to continue learning and build on what I have already learned.
 - 🌱 I’m currently learning React and perfecting my css skills
 - 👯 I’m looking to collaborate on projects where I could grow up